wso2-attic/ballerina-integrator/README.md

 Refer [car_rental_service.bal](https://github.com/ballerina-guides/service-composition/blob/master/TravelAgency/CarRental/car_rental_service.bal) to check the implementation of Car rental service.

 If all successful, the Travel agency service will confirm and arrange the complete tour for the user.
-Refer the code attached below to see the implementation of Travel agency service.
+Skeleton of `travel_agency_service.bal` file attached below.
 Inline comments added for better understanding.

 ##### travel_agency_service.bal